 What Are Mice?

 Mice are small furry nocturnal pests from the family of Rodentia.
 Known for their adept ability to invade homes, mice can be identified by their large ears, furry bodies, long slender tails, and pointy noses.
 How prevalent of a problem are mice?
 Here in America, they are the number one home-invading rodent.
 What makes mice the most common home-invading rodent?
-Two things, their adept climbing ability and their unnatural skill to contort their body to fit through incredibly small holes.
+Two things, their adept climbing ability, and their unnatural skill to contort their body to fit through incredibly small holes.
 How small?
-A hole only has to be the diameter of a nickel for an average house mouse to squeeze through.
+A hole only has to be the diameter of nickel for an average house mouse to squeeze through.
 Take a look at a nickel sometimes.
 It should give you a better idea of how mice get into homes so easily.

 Mice are also incredibly dangerous.
 Known to be able to spread over 35 diseases through their urine, saliva, fecal matter, and bites, mice are the last pests you want inside your home.
 If you suspect your home is infested by mice, be extremely careful, and use protective gear when cleaning up the messes they leave behind.